...we tell you what's good. Then play play play it 'til you like it.

 ", or associate "The War March of the Priests" with the Bugs Bunny

-'s "Who are you?" the theme song for CSI: Crime Scene Investigation
+'s "Who Are You?" as the theme song for CSI

 .
 See also Standard Snippet